-In the course of our SMaRT Replacement Therapy research, our scientific team also discovered that consumption of a significant amount of LPT3-04, a naturally occurring compound which is normally consumed in the human diet in small amounts, resulted in dose-dependent weight loss in experimental animal models.
+In the course of our research efforts, our scientific team also discovered that consumption of a significant amount of LPT3-04, a naturally occurring compound which is normally consumed in the human diet in small amounts, resulted in dose-dependent weight loss in experimental animal models.
 In December 2013 we entered into an exclusive licensing arrangement of our LPT3-04 weight-loss product candidate for further development to LPThera LLC ("LPThera").
-LPThera LLC is a newly formed entity that will need to raise capital to further pursue the opportunity presented by our LPT3-04 product candidate.
-LPThera LLC was formed by a former consultant to the Company who became an employee effective in April 2014.
+LPThera LLC was a newly formed entity that needs to raise capital to further pursue the opportunity presented by our LPT3-04 product candidate.
+LPThera LLC was formed by a former consultant to the Company who became an employee effective in April 2014 and subsequently ceased his employment in March 2016.
 The exclusive license agreement we granted to LPThera, provides LPThera the exclusive worldwide royalty bearing license to develop, make or have made, use, sell, offer for sale, market and promote the LPT3-04 for use under our technology.
 LPThera may sublicense the rights described without our written consent, but shall provide notice to us of any sublicense granted.

-Under the LPT3-4 license agreement as amended in March 2014, LPThera has agreed to achieve the following development milestones within the following time frames:
+Under the LPT3-04 license agreement, as amended in March 2014, LPThera has agreed to achieve the following development milestones within the following time frames:

-Developmen t Milestones Completion date 1.
+Development Milestones Completion date 1.
 Fundraising to support nonclinical and animal studies Q2 2015 2.
 Formulation development Q3 2015 3.
 Complete required nonclinical, exploratory animal and GLP animal studies Q3 2018 4.
 Complete required Investigational New Drug ("IND") human clinical studies Q3 2020 5.
-First Regulatory Approval (as defined in the LPT3-4 license agreement) Q3 2021 6.
-First Commercial Sale (as defined in the LPT3-4 license agreement) Q3 2021
+First Regulatory Approval (as defined in the LPT3-04 license agreement) Q3 2021 6.
+First Commercial Sale (as defined in the LPT3-04 license agreement) Q3 2021